William J. Minor: Antebellum career

 Minor owned three sugar cane plantations: the 1,900-acre Waterloo Plantation in Ascension Parish, Louisiana, as well as the 6,000-acre Southdown Plantation and the 1,400-acre Hollywood Plantation in Terrebonne Parish, Louisiana.
-However, as an absentee plantation owner, he did not live on those plantations.
+However, as an absentee plantation owner, he did not live on those plantations but at his residence near Natchez.

 He hired overseers to force enslaved people to work on the plantations.
-He corresponded via mail with his overseers regularly, sending them precise instructions while living in Natchez himself.
+He corresponded via mail with his overseers regularly, sending them precise instructions.
 Moreover, his sons lived on the plantations for part of the time.
 From 1855 to 1861, his son Stephen lived on the Waterloo Plantation until he joined the Confederate States Army; in 1862, his other son Henry took over.
 Another son, William, lived at the Southdown Plantation and also managed the Hollywood Plantation.

 He served as the second President of the Agricultural Bank in Natchez, Mississippi.
 He was well connected among the planter elite, and visited planters Duncan F. Kenner (1813–1887) and Henry Doyal as well as the McCollums, the Cages, and the Gibsons.
 He read De Bow's Review and kept a diary.

 Politically, he was a supporter of the Whig Party.
 He was in favor of tariffs on sugar, which meant more profit for domestic sugar producers like himself.